andrewchambers/janetsh/test/README.md

 Tests can rely on the following dependencies in $PATH

-janet, posix sh, timeout, posix cli tools, expect.
+janet, posix sh, timeout/gtimeout, posix cli tools, expect.